-11.6 Online Hate
+11.7 Online Hate

-- Online hate content, directed towards or posted by, specific members of the community will not be tolerated at Barcombe CE Primary School and will be responded to in line with existing policies, including anti-bullying and behaviour. - All members of the community will be advised to report online hate in accordance with relevant policies and procedures. - The Police will be contacted if a criminal offence is suspected. - If we are unclear on how to respond, or whether a criminal offence has been committed, the DSL (or deputy DSL) will obtain advice through the Standards and Learning Effectiveness Service and/or Sussex Police.
+- East Sussey County Counci - Online hate content, directed towards or posted by, specific members of the community will not be tolerated at Barcombe CE Primary School and will be responded to in line with existing policies, including anti-bullying and behaviour. - All members of the community will be advised to report online hate in accordance with relevant policies and procedures. - The Police will be contacted if a criminal offence is suspected. - If we are unclear on how to respond, or whether a criminal offence has been committed, the DSL (or deputy DSL) will obtain advice through the Standards and Learning Effectiveness Service and/or Sussex Police.

-11.7 Online Radicalisation and Extremism
+11.8 Online Radicalisation and Extremism

-- We will take all reasonable precautions to ensure that learners and staff are safe from terrorist and extremist material when accessing the internet on site. - If we are concerned that a child or parent/carer may be at risk of radicalisation online, the DSL (or deputy DSL) will be informed immediately, and action will be taken in line with our child protection policy.

-If we are concerned that member of staff may be at risk of radicalisation online, the Executive Head Teacher will be informed immediately, and action will be taken in line with the child protection and allegations policies.
+- Barcombe CE Primary School will ensure that all members of the community are made aware of the role of the internet as a tool for radicalisation - We will take all reasonable precautions to ensure that learners and staff are safe from terrorist and extremist material when accessing the internet on site. - If we are concerned that a child or parent/carer may be at risk of radicalisation online, the DSL (or deputy DSL) will be informed immediately, and action will be taken in line with our child protection policy. - If we are concerned that member of staff may be at risk of radicalisation online, the Executive Headteacher will be informed immediately, and action will be taken in line with the child protection and allegations policies.

-11. Useful Links for Educational Settings
+12 Useful Links for Educational Settings